Paul Martin (bishop): Early life and education

 Martin was born in Hastings, New Zealand.
 He is the son of Ronald and Carmel Martin, one of five children.
 He was educated at St Joseph's Primary School, Hastings, and undertook his secondary studies at St John's College.

+Priesthood

+In 1985, Martin commenced priestly formation for the Society of Mary which included time working in an Aboriginal Community in the Northern Territory, Australia in 1991.
+He was ordained deacon on 15 November 1992 and priest on 4 September 1993.
+He graduated Baccalaureate in Sacred Theology from the Pontifical University of Saint Thomas Aquinas (Angelicum University), Rome, in 1993.
+He then studied to become a teacher.
+He filled teaching roles including at St Bede's College, Christchurch and as Rector of St Patrick's College, Kilbirnie, Wellington.
+He was Assistant Provincial and Provincial Bursar for the Society of Mary in New Zealand in 2014, before taking up the position of Bursar General of the order in Rome.

 Episcopacy

 Bishop of Christchurch

 On 5 December 2017, Martin was appointed by Pope Francis to replace Barry Jones, the 9th bishop of Christchurch, who died on 13 February 2016.
 On 3 March 2018 he was consecrated as the 10th bishop of Christchurch, in a large gathering at Boy's High School Auditorium, Christchurch, by Cardinal John Dew, Archbishop of Wellington, bishop emeritus of Christchurch Basil Meeking and Charles Drennan of Palmerston North.